 - 1.2 x 12 = 14.4 / 82 = 0.175

-The conversion for milliliters to grams is generally the same if you’re using PG-based nicotine, so in this case, it would 0.175 grams of nicotine.
+The conversion for milliliters to grams is generally the same number if you’re using PG-based nicotine, so in this case, I would add 0.175 grams of nicotine.

 This looks confusing at first but after you run through the process it will start to make more sense.